smonier/tmdb-provider-b4/README.md

 # tmdb-provider

 ## Prerequisites
-* Jahia 7.1.0.0 or superior
+* Jahia 8.0.1.0 or superior
-* bootstrap 2 modules (bootstrap and bootstrap-component)
+* bootstrap 4 modules (bootstrap and bootstrap-component)
-* the prepackaged site Digitall must be deployed
+* Use the site key tmdb to be deployed

 ## Setup
 To setup the tmdb-provider you must: